GUD’s 10th Anniversary Update, 2001-2011

 May 20, 2004 GUD Board of Directors Meeting in Washington, DC

 July 22, 2004 Seminar by Mary del Carmen Diaz Amador and Reception in Prague

-September 13-17, 2004 International Meeting on Good Urban Policies and Enabling Legislation (United Nations-Habitat World Urban Forum) in Barcelona, Spain
+September 13-17, 2004 International Meeting on Good Urban Policies and Enabling Legislation, UN World Urban Forum, Barcelona, Spain

 September 18, 2004 GUD Board of Directors and Advisory Board Meeting at the UN World Urban Forum, Barcelona, Spain